alfusinigoj/windows-kube-samples/asp-with-odbc/README.md

 ## Dockerfile

-During the build process this Dockerfile installs the ODBC Driver for SQL Server and configures a system-level DNS.
+During the build process this Dockerfile installs the ODBC Driver for SQL Server and configures a system-level DSN.

 ```
 # Install the ODBC Driver for SQL Server